 Troy Nelson is "Pastor of Discipleship and Outreach" here at FBC.
 He writes about himself:

 I’m thrilled to be serving as a pastor here at First Baptist Church of Waldoboro.
-The journey our family has made in coming here is a testament to the grace of God and His infinite sovereignty in knowing all things from eternity past and using all things—yes, even my past sins—for his ultimate glory.
+The journey our family has made in coming here is a testament to the grace of God and His infinite sovereignty in knowing all things from eternity past and using all things—yes, even my past sins—for His ultimate glory.

-I was born in Pittsburgh, PA and grew up there in a home where my parents loved God and raised us to do the same.
-The middle of three children, I stayed the course and entered Houghton College in western New York, a Christian liberal arts school.
+I was born in Western PA and grew up there in a home where my parents loved God and raised us to do the same.
+The middle of three children, I stayed the course and entered Houghton College in Western New York, a Christian liberal arts school.
 Very excited at the prospect of going to college to major in camping, I pursued a degree in Outdoor Education.
 Here, I gave full expression to my love of the outdoors, and after graduation, I pursued backpacking, kayaking, and other adrenaline sports.
 That would have been well and good, but I took everything as a personal challenge and looked to achieve everything I set my mind to in my human strength.
 My eyes were not on how to please my Lord, but myself in every way, and I was quickly making bad choices and was on a road to destruction.

 Thankfully, God was not through with me.
-He confronted me where I was and gave me opportunity to turn back to an honest pursuit of every Christian’s calling… to leave the life of sin and live victoriously over it through the power of the Holy Spirit.
+He confronted me where I was and graciously gave me the opportunity to turn back to an honest pursuit of every Christian’s calling… to leave the life of sin and live victoriously over it through the power of the Holy Spirit.
 Jesus Christ did this work in me.